walrusmcd/wumpus-babylonJS/readme.md

 ### Tools
 Then get the following tools:

-  - **Visual Studio Code**.
+  - [**Visual Studio Code**](https://code.visualstudio.com/).
 This is a great lightweight free code editors.
 It will do debugging, and GIT source control all built in.
-Download [here](https://code.visualstudio.com/).
-  - **LiveServer vscode extension**.
+  - [**LiveServer vscode extension**](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 This is an extension that will fire up a lightweight web server on your local machine in order to run the web app from.
-Download [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-  - **ChromeDebugger vscode extension**.
+  - [**ChromeDebugger vscode extension**](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
 This is an extension that will allow you to easily debug all of your code.
-Download [here](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)

 ### Development workflow
 Once you have all of that setup, your workflow is something like this.